json-event-sourcing/pincette-jes-http/README.md

 commands, which are handled asynchronously.
 They are put on a [Kafka](https://kafka.apache.org) command topic, which corresponds to the aggregate type in the [command](https://github.com/json-event-sourcing/pincette-jes).
 This is acknowledged with a 202 HTTP status code (Accepted).
 Changes to aggregates come back through [Server-Sent Events](https://www.w3.org/TR/eventsource/).
 This flow fits well with reactive clients.

 The read-side is handled with [MongoDB](https://www.mongodb.com).
-You can fetch, list and search aggregates.
+You can fetch and search aggregates.

 The supported paths and methods are explained in the repository [pincette-jes-api](https://github.com/json-event-sourcing/pincette-jes-api).